 Understanding scheduling links

-Scheduling links make scheduling meetings with anyone faster and easier.
+Scheduling links are a feature of Front Scheduling that make scheduling meetings with anyone faster and easier.
 A scheduling link corresponds to a type of meeting you'd like to schedule, and you can create as many links as you'd like.

 For example, a sales representative might create two scheduling links, one for sales discovery meetings, and another for product demo meetings.
 The sales rep can tailor each link to the type of meeting that's being scheduled.
 For example:

 - Monday and Tuesday between 1pm and 5pm